Bangladesh women's cricket team in Zimbabwe in 2021–22

-The Bangladesh women's cricket team played three Women's One Day Internationals (WODIs) against the Zimbabwe women's cricket team in November 2021.
+The visiting Bangladesh women's cricket team played three Women's One Day Internationals (WODIs) against the Zimbabwe women's cricket team in November 2021.
 The matches were played at the Queens Sports Club in Bulawayo, and were used by both teams for their preparation for the 2021 Women's Cricket World Cup Qualifier tournament, also in Zimbabwe.

+Bangladesh made a clean sweep of the three-WODI series.
 Bangladesh won the opening match by eight wickets, after Zimbabwe were bowled out for only 48 runs.
 Bangladesh won the second match by nine wickets to win the series with one game to play.
-Bangladesh also won the third and final match, by the margin of seven wickets, to win the series 3–0.
+Bangladesh also won the third and final match, by seven wickets, to win the series 3–0.

 Squads

 Shamima Sultana and Suraiya Azmin were both named as reserve players in Bangladesh's squad.
 Zimbabwe's preparations were hindered by injuries to several players, including senior batter Chipo Mugeri-Tiripano who suffered a broken foot during T20 World Cup Africa Qualifier in September 2021, and was ruled out of this series.